 This is left to the discretion of individual instructors.
 Some instructors permit students to re-write major writing assignments.
 Students needing assistance with writing problems are encouraged to contact the instructor.
-Assistance is also available through the Writing Centers located at most campuses.
+Assistance is also available through the Writing Center.

 D. Grading Scale